dremio/iceberg-auth-manager/docs/client-authentication.md

 rest.auth.oauth2.client-assertion.jwt.private-key=/path/to/private_key.pem
 ```

 When using this method, the private key file must be provided using the `rest.auth.oauth2.client-assertion.jwt.private-key` property.

-The file must be in PEM format; it may contain a private key, or a private key and a certificate chain.
-Only the private key is used.
+The file must be in PEM format (PCKS#8).
+It may contain multiple objects; the first private key

-The authorization server then validates the signature using the client's registered public key.
+encountered in the file is used.

+Private keys in PKCS#1 format are also supported if the BouncyCastle library is available at runtime.

 #### Configuring JWT Assertions